cerico/brockholes/_posts/2014-12-03-deployment-on-heroku.md

 #Heroku

-A shorter post now, as we upload our nascent app to Heroku.
+A shorter post now, this post is really more about Dokku than Heroku as I'm already set up on heroku, I wanted to document setting up Dokku in real time, as I hadnt done that before today.
+But first a little heroku...

  Firstly, you can only deploy from the git master branch, so lets git merge our master branch into dev, fix any conflicts - though there werent any), switch back into master and merge dev

 `➜  pennine git:(dev) git merge master`